mosa/MOSA-Project/Source/Docs/settings-options.rst

     Optimizations.Platform,"If true, enable platform specific optimizations"
-    Optimizations.Inline,"If true, small methods can be inlined" Optimizations.Inline.Maximum,Maximun number of instructions that can be inlined within a method Optimizations.Inline.AggressiveMaximum,Maximun number of instructions that can be inlined when a method is explicited marked to be inlined
+    Optimizations.Inline,"If true, small methods can be inlined" Optimizations.Inline.Maximum,Maximun number of instructions that can be inlined within a method Optimizations.Basic.Window,Maximun instruction window for the optimizer to review Optimizations.Inline.AggressiveMaximum,Maximun number of instructions that can be inlined when a method is explicited marked to be inlined
     Optimizations.Inline.ExplicitOnly,"If true, only explicitly marked methods are inlined" Optimizations.TwoPass,"If true, some optimization stages are executed twice"